 Juicing fresh vegetables

-Bone Broth-if you don’t like the idea of making your own, many health foods now have it already made in the freezer section
+Bone Broth- See my recipe here.
+If you don’t like the idea of making your own, many health foods now sell it.

 Sprouted seeds – I have been tossing Chia seeds in all the flatbreads and wraps I make.
 It helps support the good bacteria you are trying to grow in your gut